 - To provide benefit to community musicians working in the areas of health and wellbeing with a particular focus on singing,

 - To work as a training company, providing courses and mentoring opportunities to impart expert knowledge and tuition for new and existing community musicians

 - To set up and facilitate wellbeing and health singing artistic projects.

-CMC has worked in partnership with Snape and Canterbury Cantata Trust.
+CMC has worked in partnership with Britten Pear Arts and Canterbury Cantata Trust.
 From 2016-2019, it held training courses for Sing to Beat Parkinson’s leaders at Snape Maltings in Suffolk, Folkestone in Kent and Morley College in London.
 Over 100 existing and potential singing and Parkinson’s leaders have now attended the training course.
 Since 2016, a number of new vocal groups for people with Parkinson’s have been established.
 The 2017 course saw leaders from as far a field as Ireland and Australia.